bhagyaprasad01/apnea_detect/README.md

 # Apnea Detection
-a deep learning implement about apnea detection by pytorch framework with 1d cnn(1d convolution)
+a deep learning implementation about apnea detection by pytorch framework with 1d cnn(1d convolution)

 ## Environment
 - Python 3.7